Who We Are

 They spent the rest of 2014 and the first part of 2015 playing 2-3 live gigs per month, trying to hone their performance and set list.
 Then, in May of 2015, the guys got their first opportunity to play to a much larger crowd, at the Livermore Valley Wine Festival.
 It was a huge step to go from playing for small groups of winery customers to playing on a large, public stage.
 The performance went off without a hitch, and, subsequently, they were asked to play at the season’s first Thirsty Thursday event at the Livermore Farmer’s Market.
 Another great opportunity, in front of a new, large group of people, and another fantastic performance by the guys.

-Since then, the band has played at many venues in and around Livermore, as well as providing music at multiple weddings.
+Since then, the band has played at many venues in and around Livermore, and the East Bay, as well as providing music at multiple weddings.

 In 2016, the band again played at the Livermore Wine Country Festival, and opened the Thirsty Thursday season, as the very first band to play on the new Rotary Bandstand at Livermore’s Carnegie Park.
 They also provided the evening entertainment for the 2016 Livermore edition of the Relay for Life, benefitting cancer-fighting, at Livermore High School.

 In 2017, the Foam Riders again be played the Livermore Relay for Life, to benefit cancer research, as well as appearing at McGrail Vineyards and some private parties.